rollinhand/rollinhand.github.io/src/jbake/content/blog/2014-05-15-downgrade-jenkins-git-plugin.md

 To avoid side effects while downgrading the needed plugins, stop your standalone Jenkins server or the web container Jenkins is running in.
 Follow these steps:

-* Change to the plugins directory of Jenkins and remove the following files and directories:
-__git-client.jpi, git-client, git.jpi, git__.
+* Change to the plugins directory of Jenkins and remove the following files and directories= __git-client.jpi, git-client, git.jpi, git__.
 * Download git-client 1.9.0 and git 1.5.0 directly from Jenkins Update server and copy the files __git-client.hpi__ and __git.hpi__ into the plugins directory or use the upload